bradleywb426/election-analysis/README.md

 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

-- How many votes were cast in this congressional election?
+Based on the analysis of the election audit:

-  - 369711
+- A total of 369,711 votes were cast in this district for this congressional election

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
   - Jefferson: 10.5% (38,855)